egba001/lendsqr-fe-test/README.md

 ## Conclusions

-This assessment provided an opportunity to demonstrate my proficiency in building responsive web applications using Next.js a React framework, TypeScript, and SCSS.
+This assessment provided an opportunity to demonstrate my proficiency in building responsive web applications using Next.js a popular React framework, TypeScript, and SCSS.
 The design fidelity and adherence to the project requirements were prioritized throughout development.
 Feedback is welcomed!

 ## Additional Documentation

-For a detailed review of my work, including decision-making and comparisons with the design, please refer to this document: [Project Review Document](https://link-to-your-document.com).
+For a detailed review of my work, including decision-making and comparisons with the design, please refer to this document: [Project Review Document](https://docs.google.com/document/d/1td2mI-6w_ikKEhrIVnwzlJgIIpIpf5cZiRIGdESSnhY/edit?usp=sharing).

 ### Video Review